Patriarchal Exarchate of Africa

-The Patriarchal Exarchate of Africa (Патриарший экзархат Африки, l'Exarchat patriarcal d'Afrique) is the exarchate of the Russian Orthodox Church in Africa.
+The Patriarchal Exarchate of Africa (Патриарший экзархат Африки, Exarchat patriarcal d'Afrique) is the exarchate of the Russian Orthodox Church in Africa.
 It was formed by the decision of the Holy Synod of the Russian Orthodox Church on December 29, 2021.

 The exarchate was formed on the territory of the recognized jurisdiction of the Greek Orthodox Patriarchate of Alexandria after the recognition by the Patriarchate of Alexandria of the autocephaly of the Orthodox Church of Ukraine.

 As of February 2025, according to official data, the Exarchate has about 350 parishes in 34 countries of the African continent, with resident priests in 24 countries.
 There are 259 priests and 7 deacons in the clergy of the Exarchate.
 There are 3 monastic communities.

 History

 Until 2019, the Russian Orthodox Church recognized the African continent as the exclusive canonical territory of the Greek Orthodox Patriarchate of Alexandria, and also, according to Archpriest Nikolai Balashov, "many times over the years, various schismatics from Africa have applied to the DECR for admission, but we have never entered into any kind of contact with them, not only in concelebration, but also in any way".
 In addition, according to Metropolitan Anthony (Sevryuk), "the archive of the Department for External Church Relations contains many appeals from Russian-speaking compatriots who live in other African countries and who asked the Russian Orthodox Church to establish its parishes and send priests to them.
 We respected the rights of the Patriarchate of Alexandria and therefore could not respond affirmatively to the requests we received."

 In response to the recognition of the Orthodox Church of Ukraine and its autocephaly by Patriarch Theodore II of Alexandria on November 8, 2019, the Holy Synod of the Russian Orthodox Church on December 26, 2019 decided, among other things, to withdraw "the parishes of the Russian Orthodox Church located on the African continent" from the jurisdiction of the Patriarchate of Alexandria and to grant them a stauropegial status, the Representation of the Patriarch of Moscow and all Russia under the Patriarch of Alexandria to transform into a parish of the Russian Orthodox Church in Cairo.
 According to Priest George Maximov, "many African priests and laity of the Church of Alexandria have approached us with the same petitions.
 Strictly speaking, the emergence of an African Exarchate is something that the Africans themselves have proposed.
 This idea was born in Africa, in African minds.
 On what grounds would we refuse them if we have already accepted Russians who live in Africa?
 We can't just say no based on the color of the skin — that's not an argument.".